adamedx/autographps-sdk/ROADMAP.md

 * Make token caches per app-per cloud.
 * Make comments start at beginning of command
 * Add useragent to connection commands
-* Add support for test endpoints by allowing alternate resource for endpoint uri
 * Add view to get-grapherror
 * Add throttling
 * Update build tools to not change path in order to use nuget